Analogue Electronic Circuits

 Language of instruction

-The aim of this course is to make students familiar with the state of the art of analogue technology by a suitable combination of theory, intuition, and computer simulation.
-The subject respects the fact of the co-existence of discrete circuits and permanently increasing amount of integrated circuits.
+The aim of this course is to make students familiar with the state-of-the-art of analogue signal processing by a suitable combination of theory, intuition, and computer simulation.
+The subject respects the co-existence of discrete components and permanently increasing amount of special integrated circuits.

 Specification of controlled education, way of implementation and compensation for absences